 Throughout the year, Academic Advisors from across the University and from various programs will be present in the ARC for walk-in advising and information sessions.
 Check our calendar for our programs and events, or drop by for a walk-in advising session!

-No appointments are needed – students can sign-in at our SMART Bar (our “academic concierge” at the front desk of the Academic Resource Center) to see the advisor on duty.
+No appointments are needed – students can simply sign-in at our SMART Bar and a SMART Aide, our “academic concierge”, at the front desk of the Academic Resource Center will assist them in checking in to see the advisor on duty.

 |College of Arts & Science - BA/MA|| |